Takazudo/jQuery.LazyJaxDavis/_docsrc/index.md

 </div>
 {% endhighlight %}

 The source code between `<!-- LazyJaxDavis start -->` and `<!-- LazyJaxDavis end -->` is the result of `page.rip('content')`.
-This is what we want. then, manually update the dom on the page.
+This is what we want.
+Then, add the code to update the dom on the page.

 Basically, that's what jQuery.LazyJaxDavis does.

 As you see, this demo site shows nowloading on the left top corner of the browser.